 View of Singapore City from Marina Bay Sands SkyPark

-'the Dragon turns back to
+'the Dragon turns back to greet the Ancestors'

 In the 1800's, the old Port of Singapore (now Boat Quay and Clarke Quay) was the location of most of the island's trade and economic activity.
 Boat Quay, which is situated on the southern bank of Singapore River, was once crowded with shophouses because this part of the river resembles the belly of a carp, where wealth and prosperity lay.